 Foreclosed real estate acquired through, or in lieu of, loan foreclosure is held for sale and is initially recorded at fair value less estimated costs to sell.
 Any write-down to fair value at the time of transfer is charged to the allowance for loan losses.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less estimated costs to sell.
 Costs of improvements are capitalized, whereas costs related to holding foreclosed real estate and subsequent write-downs to value are expensed.
-The amount of residential real estate where physical possession had been obtained included within foreclosed real estate at December 31, 2017 and 2016 was \$0 and \$55 respectively.
-The recorded investment in consumer mortgage loans secured by residential real estate properties where formal foreclosure procedures are in process at December 31, 2017 and December 31, 2016 was \$275 and \$243, respectively.
+There was no foreclosed real estate at December 31, 2018 and December 31, 2017.
+The recorded investment in consumer mortgage loans secured by residential real estate properties where formal foreclosure procedures are in process at December 31, 2018 and December 31, 2017 was \$226 and \$275, respectively.